CongGroup/SecDev2018-tutorial/tutorial/README.md

 <center><img src="assets/receipt.jpg" width="300" /></center>

   3. After a short while, you can check your deployed contract.
 Please copy the contract address.
-Later it can be used to check your contract status in "Etherscan". **Do not close remix until this part end !!**
+Later it can be used to check your contract status in **Etherscan**. **Do not close remix until this part end !!**

 <center><img src="assets/copyAddress.jpg" width="500" /></center>